nosami/vsonline/vs-online/resources/faq.md

 ## General questions

+### What is Visual Studio Codespaces?

+Visual Studio Codespaces provides managed, on-demand development environments that can be used for long-term development projects or short-term tasks like pull requests.
+You can work with environments using Visual Studio Code, Visual Studio 2019 ([Sign up] (https://aka.ms/vsfutures-signup) for the limited preview), or the included browser-based editor.

 ### How does Visual Studio Online relate to Visual Studio Code Remote Development?

 Visual Studio Online conceptually and technically extends the [Visual Studio Code Remote Development extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 You can roughly think of VS Online's cloud-hosted environments as "Remote Containers as a Service" and it's self-hosted environments as "Remote SSH as a Service".